Mall0c/sse-xxe/README.md

 Run the php file in a XAMPP instance.
-Then issue queries to the server with these XMLs included (only one XML per query, so one example per query).
+Then issue queries to the server with these XMLs included (only one XML per query, so one example per query), e.g. with Postman.

 Billion Laughs attack: